-64 Glaxo Wellcome UK Ltd (t/a Allen & Hanburys) & anr v Sandoz Ltd & ors [2018] EWHC 2747 (Ch) (Eng.).
+- 66. Glaxo Wellcome UK Ltd (t/a Allen & Hanburys) & anr v Sandoz Ltd & ors [2018] EWHC 2747 (Ch) (Eng.).
 In WH Holding Ltd v E20 Stadium LLP [2018] EWCA Civ 2652 (Eng.), the England & Wales Court of Appeal held that emails between board members, which had been prepared for the purpose of discussing a settlement proposal of a dispute, were not covered by litigation privilege.
-The court held that litigation privilege is restricted to circumstances where the dominant purpose of communications is for obtaining advice or information, not the conduct of litigation more broadly.

-65 Three Rivers District Council.
+The court held that litigation privilege is restricted to circumstances where the dominant purpose of communications is for obtaining advice or information, not the conduct of litigation more broadly. - 67.
+Three Rivers District Council, [2003] EWCA (Civ) 474 (Eng.)
 Note that this decision has been divisive, and the Hong Kong Court of Appeals found the decision unworkable, deciding instead that the appropriate test for determining privilege within an entity was the "dominant purpose" test.
 Citic Pacific v.
 Secretary of Justice [2012] 2 H.K.L.R.D.
-701.
+701. - 68.
+See Sundenga Indus., Inc. v.
+Global Indus., Inc., No. 18-2498-DDC, 2020 WL 2513072 at 5 (May 15, 2020 D. Kan.) (noting that U.S. judges have "distinguished between countries where in-house counsel are not required to be members of the bar or have some form of legal credentials, such as China or the Netherlands, and those where they are" when determining the applicability of the attorney-client privilege). - 69.
+Note that the engagement of outside counsel must involve legal advice.
+The engagement of outside counsel merely as a means to maintain the color of privilege would not likely be effective and would be unlikely to gain favor with courts or opposing parties.